mgsloan/todoist-shortcuts/development.md

 * Is WHAT_CURSOR_APPLIES_TO = 'all' a good default?

-* Have it fetch and cache which todoist versions are compatible.

 * "bulk reschedule mode" - clears current selection, prompts for rescheduling of item then moves cursor to the next.
 Similar "bulk project move" mode would also be nice.